royceda/GuessAnumberIOS/README.md

 # GuessAnumberIOS
-An simple ios app to discover Xcode
+A simple Ios app to discover Xcode